ytchong222/flight_assignment/README.md

 ---

-#### 4. `flightsTogether`
+ 4. `flightsTogether`
-Finds pairs of passengers who have been on more than 3 flights together.
-Filters out duplicate pairs and same passengers. sample flight data
+   **Finds pairs of passengers who have been on more than 3 flights together**:
+   - joining the flight data on flightId to find pairs of passengers who were on the same flight
+   - counting how many times each pair traveled together and filtering the results to only include pairs with a count greater than 3.

+sample flight data
 +--------+-----------+
 |flightId|passengerId|